Follow Us:

 A third-party evaluation procedure by a UK-approved body is required for UKCA Marking sold in the UK.
 This procedure is comparable to that used in the European Union for CE Certification, in which the EU-authorized Notified Body assesses compliance.
 The MHRA has stated that the UKCA Mark will be based on the IVD, MDD, and AIMD Directives until June 30, 2023, rather than the EU MDR 745/2017 and EU IVDR 746/2017.

-UKCA marking consultants can provide technical expertise and assistance with compliance and MHRA registration to manufacturers who need to apply for UKCA Mark Certification or compliance with the UK Conformity Assessment (UKCA).
-Here are some reasons why manufacturers might consider working with UKCA marking consultants.
+UKCA mark consultant can provide technical expertise and assistance with compliance and MHRA registration to manufacturers who need to apply for UKCA Certification or compliance with the UK Conformity Assessment (UKCA).
+Here are some reasons why manufacturers might consider working with UKCA consultant.

 • Confirmation device models and scope of UKCA Marking